Desh-04/Travel-Aggregator-Analysis/README.md

 2. What are the most popular routes and devices used?

-3. How early do customers book from top cities?
+3. How early do customers book from Top cities?

 4. What’s the monthly and weekly Booking-to-Search Ratio (oBSR) trend?